Friday Hassler: Career

 Hassler died of injuries sustained as a result of a 13 car-pileup during the first qualifying race of the 1972 Daytona 500 at the age of 36 and at the peak of his career.
 It happened on lap 19 when the No.57 Dodge of David Ray Boggs blew his right rear tire.
 Caught in the pileup, Hassler spun his No.39 Chevy into the infield grass before swerving back into the track and slammed into the outside wall head-on.
-His car rebounded and as it continue to spun out on the track, with other drivers still pilling into the crash scene, he was then broadsided on the passenger side door by the No.54 Dodge of Jimmy Crawford, the impact catapulting the car back into the wall.
+His car rebounded and as it continued to spin out on the track, with other drivers still pilling into the crash scene, he was then broadsided on the passenger side door by the No.54 Dodge of Jimmy Crawford, the impact catapulting the car back into the wall.
 Hassler was killed instantly from massive head and neck injuries.

-Hassler is buried at the Chattanooga Memorial Park in his hometown at Chattanooga, Tennessee, and was survived by his wife Joannie and 4 sons.
-Joannie was among the 40,000 spectators when the accident happened.
+His wife Joannie was among the 40,000 spectators when the accident happened.
 One of his sons Jay now lives in the Hixson, Tennessee area, owning an equipment rental firm.
 He has run an occasional super late model race at Five Flags Speedway, where his father won the Snowball.

 Hassler is prominently featured in the 1975 book The World's Number One, Flat-Out, All-Time Great Stock Car Racing Book by Jerry Bledsoe.